 Check the person for injuries.

 If you could not turn the person onto his or her side during the seizure, do so when the seizure ends and the person is more relaxed.

-is having trouble breathing, use your finger to gently clear his or her mouth of any vomit or saliva.
+If the person is having trouble breathing, use your finger to gently clear his or her mouth of any vomit or saliva.
 If this does not work, call for emergency help.

-Loosen tight clothing around the person's neck and
+Loosen tight clothing around the person's neck and waist.

 Provide a safe area where the person can rest.

-Do not offer anything to eat or drink until the person is
+Do not offer anything to eat or drink until the person is fully awake and alert.

 Stay with the person until he or she is awake and familiar with the surroundings.
 Most people will be sleepy or confused after a seizure.